The Party (play): Significance

 The Party, which is set in Kilburn, is significant for a number of reasons.
 It was Laughton's final appearance on the London stage, despite being the first time he had acted in England since 1951.
-It was also the first appearance on the London stage by Albert Finney who Laughton had seen playing Macbeth in Birmingham.
+It was also the first appearance on the London stage by Albert Finney whom Laughton had seen playing Macbeth in Birmingham.

 The play is also a significant early work by Arden, who by that time had already written for television and the theatre.
 The Party is, like much of Arden's other work for theatre, cinema and television, ground-breaking and innovative, in this case mainly for its daring exploration of mental illness and its effects on family dynamics.
 As Simon Callow, in his book Charles Laughton: A Difficult Actor (Methuen, 1987) says, 'The play actually anticipates a great deal of mid-sixties drama on the subject of society's imposition of conformity.'
 There are also disturbing intimations of an incestuous relationship between the central character Ettie and her father Richard but, due to the moral climate and censorship restrictions of the 1950s, Arden could not explore this theme openly.